Anomaly detection for generic failure monitoring in robotic assembly, screwing and manipulation: Experimental Evaluation

 \subsubsection{Polishing}

 The industrial process involves the polishing of aluminum casting parts.
 A manual polishing tool, equipped with sandpaper, is mounted on the robot’s end-effector.
 Using a Cartesian force controller \cite{FDCC}, the robot follows a predefined trajectory while maintaining a desired contact force along the polishing direction.
 The goal is to polish specific surface regions until the target surface quality is achieved, characterized by a lower roughness than the initial state.
-The AD model is trained on data collected during the manipulation of polished parts (target state).
-During inference, the robot starts manipulating the rough part and continues until the reconstruction error falls below the threshold, indicating successful task execution.
-The anomalous state definition represents the opposite to previously discussed applications.
-Monitoring during polishing prevents damage and enables targeted post-processing.
-To mitigate failure cases such as over-polishing, where the reconstruction loss may increase again after reaching the target state, a secondary upper threshold is introduced to halt the operation safely.
+The AD model, trained on polished-part data, guides the robot on rough parts until reconstruction error drops below a threshold, indicating task success.
+Defining anomalous states inversely allows monitoring during polishing to prevent damage and enable targeted post-processing.
+A secondary upper threshold is introduced to safely halt operations and prevent failures like over-polishing, where reconstruction loss rises after reaching the target state.